bluescarni/site_source/content/coding/overloading_overloaded.rst

 compilation thus originates from the missing ``cos()`` function rather than from the missing call operator.
-The distinction between these two types of error might appear academic at first sight (after all, we end up in both cases with an aborted compilation), but it is crucial for the development of further metaprogramming techniques involving the detection of the availability of a function at compile time.
+The distinction between these two types of error might appear academic at first sight (after all, we end up in both cases with an aborted compilation), but it is crucial for the development of further metaprogramming techniques involving the detection of the availability of a function at compile-time.

 .. _SFINAE: http://en.cppreference.com/w/cpp/language/sfinae#Expression_SFINAE